U.S. EMBASSY MANAGUA – ANNUAL PROGRAM STATEMENT

 - Budget and Narrative Justification: The budget and narrative justification are complete and reasonable in relation to the proposed activities and anticipated results.
 The plan for services and related cost estimates is realistic.
 (20 points)

 A review committee will evaluate submitted proposals.
 It will take the committee up to two months to complete its review process.
 Some applicants might be contact with questions during this review process.
-Applications will be reviewed and funding decisions will be done in August 2019.
+Funding decisions will be issued on a rolling basis in February, May, and July 2020.

 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Further, the U.S. government reserves the right to reject any or all proposals received.